hapax/hapax.github.io/assets/kepler.md

 infinity in the $r$ coordinate.
-Although the $u= 1/r$ transformation is well-known --- there is nothing new orbiting the sun --- I have not been able to find anything like the low-tech treatment given here, so hopefully there is some small novelty in presentation.
+Although the $u= 1/r$ transformation is well-known --- there is nothing new orbiting the sun --- I have not been able to find anything quite as low-tech as the treatment given here.
+Hopefully there is some small novelty in presentation!